murex/mikado-testbuilders-kata/docs/Troubleshooting.md

 ## I am getting compilation errors (C++ or Java)

-You are getting compilation errors, although, you didn't change any code!
+You are getting compilation errors, although you didn't change any code!
 Here are 2 steps you might need to go follow to solve your problem:

 #### Step 1 - Github Actions